emo44/easypy-desktop/README.md

 EasyPy Desktop is distributed as **beta / pre-release builds**.

-- Features may change or evolve
+- Features may change or evolve.
-- Some functionality may be experimental
+- Some functionality may be experimental.
-- Bugs or incomplete behavior may exist
+- Bugs or incomplete behavior may exist.

 Please refer to the **GitHub Releases** section for detailed changelogs of each version.